 Asia

-Asia itself is a vast country, but when most gappers go travelling they tend to gravitate to South East Asia.
+Asia itself is a vast continent, but most gap year travellers tend to gravitate to South East Asia.
 This doesn’t mean you should discount other parts of this vast continent, but SE Asia is popular with gap year backpackers due to it being:

-- You’ll meet lots of fellow travellers.
+• You’ll meet lots of fellow travellers.
 Lots of people are drawn to Asia’s cheap prices, awesome culture, and backpacker scene.
-You're guaranteed to make new friends.

 Best time to go: